codacy/chart/docs/infrastructure/eks-quickstart.md

-# Setting up an EKS cluster
+# Setting up an Amazon EKS cluster

 The repository folder <https://github.com/codacy/chart/tree/master/docs/quickstart/EKS> includes the terraform templates needed to create an EKS cluster from scratch, including all the necessary underlying infrastructure.
 It includes the following infrastructure stacks: